Father Donald Bolton

 - 1975-1984: St. Gregory Thaumaturgus (North East, PA)

 - 1985-1987: Our Lady of Perpetual Help (Brooklyn, NY)

 - 1988-1990: Holy Family Retreat House (Hampton, VA)

-Summary of Sexual Abuse Allegations Against Father Donald Bolton:
+Summary of Sexual Abuse Allegations against Fr.
+Donald Bolton:

 Fr.
-Donald Bolton was ordained a Redemptorist priest in 1952.
-According to media reports, he was accused of sexually abusing a seven-year-old girl between 1974 and 1984, while serving at St. Gregory Thaumaturgus in North East, Pennsylvania.
-The girl’s parents reported the abuse to the Redemptorist Fathers, who reportedly promised the parents that Bolton would not be permitted to work with children.
+Donald Bolton was ordained a Redemptorist priest in 1952, who served in the Diocese of Erie.
+He worked in Brazil for many years, returning to the U.S. in 1970 to a Redemptorist retreat house in Canandaigua NY.
+According to media reports, he was accused of sexually abusing a 7-year-old girl over a two-year period in the late 1970s, while serving at St. Gregory Thaumaturgus in North East, Pennsylvania.
+The girl’s parents reported the abuse to the Redemptorists, who reportedly promised the parents that Father Bolton would not be permitted to work with children.

-In 1986, the parents learned that he was reassigned to teach at Our Lady of Perpetual Help in Brooklyn, New York, so they reported Bolton to the police.
+In 1986, the parents reportedly learned that Donald Bolton was reassigned to teach at Our Lady of Perpetual Help in Brooklyn, New York, and reported Father Bolton to the police.
 In November 1986, he was charged with one count each of indecent assault and corruption of minors.
 He pleaded guilty and in February 1987, he was sentenced to three years’ probation.
-He spent those three years at a Hampton VA retreat house.
-In 1990, Bolton moved to a New Smyrna Beach, FL Redemptorist residence, and then to another in Saratoga Springs, NY, in 2003.
+He entered a treatment program and spent those three years at a Hampton VA retreat house.
+Arrest records also noted that several other girls were molested as well, but the statute of limitations had already expired, prohibiting further prosecution.